-The ADF Approval Order Fails to Adequately Address Disparate Regulatory Surveillance By Exchanges Versus IntelligentCross
+The Commission Staff, FINRA, and Intelligent Cross Have Failed to Adequately Address Disparate Regulatory Surveillance By Exchanges Versus IntelligentCross

-The Staff ADF Approval Order failed to address surveillance of trading on IntelligentCross.
+The Staff, FINRA, and Intelligent Cross have failed to address surveillance of trading on IntelligentCross.
 Under the Exchange Act, registered securities exchanges are obligated to undertake significant surveillance efforts on their venues.
 This surveillance may be performed in-house, but is often outsourced to FINRA.
 This surveillance is essential to protecting investors and maintaining fair, orderly, and efficient markets.
 It is also essential, given that their protected quotation status compels participation by investors and other market participants.
 While IntelligentCross being awarded a protected quotation by regulators would similarly compel participants to engage with the ATS, neither the ATS nor FINRA have offered any meaningful details regarding the venue's surveillance program to ensure that it is of the same scope, breadth, depth, and efficacy as the existing exchange programs.

-Put simply, we don't know who would be providing what level of surveillance services for IntelligentCross, if it becomes a protected quotation.
+Put simply, we don't know who would be providing what level of surveillance services for IntelligentCross, if it were to become a protected quotation.